 Warning: It’s not a model for the risk-averse.
 This model only works if your C-suite is committed to participating and answering employee questions transparently.
 If the thought of an employee being able to post to the entire company some tough questions to your Chief Financial Officer about how money is being spent makes your stomach turn, then you have some work to do internally.

-What do you need to do engage remote workers and who owns this?
+What do you need for remote employee engagement and who owns this?

-If you’re like me, you’ve likely seen ‘employee engagement’ living within different areas of the organization.
+If you’re like me, you’ve likely seen ‘remote employee engagement’ living within different areas of the organization.
 Sometimes it’s owned by Human Resources, other times, maybe Communications.
 So who should own this transformation to virtual tools of engagement?

 Depending on your sector, and the skill sets in your workforce, this will look different for different companies.
 What should be consistent, is the commitment – from the highest levels of senior management – to innovation, improvement, risk-taking, and a culture where some failure is acceptable.